oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Affinity Mask
 ~~~~~~~~~~~~~

-The affinity mask allows an application or tool to restrict which
-devices (and sub-devices) are visible to 3rd-party libraries or
-applications in another process, respectively.
-The affinity mask is
+The affinity mask allows an application or tool to restrict which devices (and sub-devices) are visible to 3rd-party libraries or applications in another process, respectively.
+The affinity mask affects the number of handles returned from ::${x}DeviceGet and ::${x}DeviceGetSubDevices.
-specified via an environment variable as a string of hexadecimal values.
+The affinity mask is specified via an environment variable as a string of hexadecimal values.
-The value is specific to system configuration; e.g., the number of
-devices and the number of sub-devices for each device.
+The value is specific to system configuration; e.g., the number of devices and the number of sub-devices for each device.
 The value is specific to the order in which devices are reported by the driver; i.e., the first device maps to bit 0, the second device to bit 1, and so forth.

 ## --validate=off
-The order of the devices reported by the driver can be forced to be consistent by setting the `${X}_ENABLE_PCI_ID_DEVICE_ORDER` environment variable.
+The order of the devices reported by the ::${x}DeviceGet can be forced to be consistent by setting the `${X}_ENABLE_PCI_ID_DEVICE_ORDER` environment variable.
 ## --validate=on

 ## --validate=off